colettes/StockTracker/README.md

 # Mobile App Template

 ## Description:
 This is a simple app that uses static data to create a list of stocks with information from the Alpha Advantage API.
-It is an exploration on API data processing along with app structuring.
+It is an exploration on API data processing along with app structure and design.

 ### API Features That I Used: